Holy CrossNeighborhood Foundation

 Today

-Donations can be made payable to the HCNF and mailed to:
+Donations can be made online to the HCNF’s Stipe account.

 Foundation Board of Directors

-Of the six Foundation Board of Directors, two are appointed by the HCNA officers and four are voted by the general neighborhood population.
+Of the Foundation Board of Directors, two are voted on by the general neighborhood population, and the remainder are appointed by the HCNA officers.
 Any Neighborhood member is free to run for appointment or election.
 Foundation Board members, once established, vote to appoint officers within.

 Current Board members are: